E-Kuerschner/useAudioPlayer/packages/react-use-audio-player/README.md

 ### Gotcha: Streaming audio

-To stream or play large audio files, the audio player must be forced to use HTML5 as opposed to the Web Audio API which is Howler's default.
+To stream or play large audio files, the audio player must be forced to use an HTML5 `<audio>` as opposed to the Web Audio API which is Howler's default.
-This is because the Web Audio API must download the entirety of the sound before playing anything.
+This is mainly because the Web Audio API must download the entirety of the sound it can play anything.

-When streaming or working with large files make sure to use the `html5` option of the `#load` function.

 Also, if your sound _src_ string does not contain an extension (like if you are fetching a stream from an API), be sure to set it with the `format` option of the `#load` function.